Baku pogrom: The pogrom

 Bill Keller, who was in Baku after the events, in his report for The New York Times wrote:

 Here and there, boarded windows or soot-blackened walls mark an apartment where Armenians were driven out by mobs and their belongings set afire on the balcony.
 The Armenian Orthodox Church, whose congregation has been depleted over the past two years by an emigration based on fear, is now a charred ruin.
 A neighbor said firefighters and the police watched without intervening as vandals destroyed the building at the beginning of the year.

 On January 15 Radio Liberty reported: "Raging crowds killed at least 25 people at night of 14 in the Armenian district of Baku – the capital of Soviet republic of Azerbaijan.
 According to the preliminary information, the death toll reaches 25."

-According to the Izvestya newspaper on January 15, 1990:

-On January 13, 1990, after 5 p.m. a crowd of some 50,000 people who were going out on a demonstration from the Lenin square, splitting into groups, committed pogroms, destructions, arsons, violence and murders... a huge mob were yelling slogans glory to the heroes of Sumgait and viva Baku without Armenians.

-In the article published on January 18, 1990 Izvestiya newspaper reported:

-On January 16, 64 cases of flat pogroms were identified, when Armenians became the victims...
-In the Lenin district of the capital 4 burnt unidentified bodies were found.
-Over the past day З0 captive Armenians were released.

-On January 19, 1990 Izvestiya reported: "On January 17, 45 pogroms and arsons of residential houses in Baku were committed".
+On January 15, 1990, the Izvestiya newspaper reported that a total of 33 people died in clashes over the past three days.
+Three days later, it tallied 66 deaths, 220 injured, and 210 recorded incidents of mob violence and arson, with 45 of such incidents happening on January 17 alone.

 Another article published in The New York Times on January 19, 1990 said:

 Azerbaijan is no Lithuania...
 Nationalists in Lithuania are struggling to wrest independence from Moscow by nonviolent, political means.
 Nationalists in Azerbaijan also talk of independence, but their protest includes bloody pogroms against their Armenian neighbors.

 One of the leaders of the National Front of Azerbaijan Etibar Mammadov himself testified of the cruelties and of no official intervention:

 "I myself witnessed the murder of two Armenians near the railway station.
 A crowd gathered, threw petrol on them and burned them, whereas the regional militia division was only 200 meters away with some 400–500 soldiers of the internal forces.
 The soldiers passed by the burning bodies at a distance of some 20 meters, and nobody attempted to circle the area and dissolve the crowd."